 Metadata has evolved far behind these basic tags.
 Today’s most optimized websites feature Schema.org markup language—metadata that permeates every page of a website and shares all kinds of important information about your nonprofit’s website and content.
 What kinds of things can markup communicate to the search engines?
 It can classify the content on the page, or tell the search engine about the content’s author (and their authority).
 It can link your content to your Wikipedia and social media pages or even tie your content to a physical address in the world (for example, the location where a seminar is being given).

 Why should you care about all this invisible-to-humans data?
 Because the search engines use it to both rank websites and organize information about your website in the search results.
 Take for example this search result:

 Ever notice that some organizations see a second box about them on the right hand side?
 That’s the Knowledge Graph.
 It often pulls information from Wikipedia pages about organizations, including logos.
 When search results look like this, audience trust increases, as do clicks from search results.

 So where is this data and how do you optimize it?
 Your audience will never see it; it lives in the code of the website and is only communicated to the robots out there that classify your website.
 Optimizing it begins with implementing markup language on your website.
 There are a number of ways to implement it, but it is a back-end technical implementation which is built to automatically populate information from the content you produce.
 So it’s not a quick one-and-done project but the long term benefits can be enormous.

 Wrapping Up SEO Best Practices for Nonprofits

 Implementing just one of these tips will give a huge boost to your nonprofit website’s search visibility, which in turn means more people will be engaged with the work you do.
 Give it a try; you can thank us later.

-Want to strengthen SEO for your nonprofit or think tank website ctoan increase your organization’s visibility, reach, and impact?
-Get in touch. and we’d be happy to take a look and see how we can help.
+Want to strengthen SEO for your nonprofit or think tank website content to increase your organization’s visibility, reach, and impact?
+Get in touch.
+We’d be happy to take a look and see how we can help.